 An updated version of our alcohol policy can be found on our website.
 In all instances, the application form must be sent to the Camp Manager well in advance of the camp.

 To increase site safety and ensure that only authorised vehicles access the site, a security gate has been installed at the entrance of the camp.

 The last four digits of your unique Booking ID (BID) number that has been allocated to your booking will be the code you need to use to gain access through the gate.

 Please inform all members of your group that will need to access the site of this code to ensure no issues are encountered during your stay.

 To exit the site, driving slowly stay left towards the gate and it will open automatically.

-prior to your arrival on-site.
+You will be sent specific instructions about the use of the security gate prior to your arrival on-site.
 The code will only be active for the duration of your stay.

 Food and drink is not permitted in any of the rooms.
 Please consume these outside of dorms and in your dining room.